lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 generated: false
 ---

+Disclaimer: This is my personal reflection on our differences, written with a desire to understand each other better.

+---

 In his essay [Welcome to Hogwarts](https://substack.com/inbox/post/142205386), Yin Wang writes:

 > I still haven't figured out what "reincarnation" really means, but many people are born different from their parents, with different hobbies and different personalities.
 As they grow up, they realize that their parents and themselves are completely different people, as if they're not from the same family.
 It's the same with parents, similar with siblings, and "friends" are no exception, of course.